UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/tutorial/resources.rst

 >>> epygram.config.implemented_formats
 ['netCDF', 'GRIB', 'GeoPoints', 'TIFFMF', 'FA', 'LFI', 'DDHLFA', 'LFA']

-There is a *proxy* to open an exisiting resource without making an explicit reference to its format, e.g.:
+There is a *proxy* to open an existing resource without making an explicit reference to its format, e.g.:

 >>> a_resource = epygram.formats.resource('ICMSHAROM+0042', 'r')

-(where 'r' stands for 'read' opening mode), that uses the underneath guessing function
+(where 'r' stands for 'read' opening mode and 'ICMSHAROM+0042' is the filename of the resource), that uses the underneath guessing function, that you may find useful (?)

 >>> epygram.formats.guess('ICMSHAROM+0042')
 'FA'